Montell Jordan

-Montell Du'Sean Barnett Jordan (born December 3, 1968) is an American singer, songwriter, and record producer.
-Best known for his 1995 single "This Is How We Do It", Jordan was the primary male solo artist on Def Jam's Def Soul imprint until leaving the label in 2003.
+Montell Du'Sean Jordan (born December 3, 1968) is an American R&B singer, songwriter, and producer.
+Best known for his 1995 single "This Is How We Do It", and "Get It On Tonite", Jordan was the primary male solo artist on Def Jam's Def Soul imprint until leaving the label in 2003.
+He is also known for his 1998 hit single "Let's Ride" featuring Master P and Silkk the Shocker.

 In 2010, Jordan became the worship leader at Victory World Church in Norcross, Georgia.